UPPMAX/programming_formalisms/docs/literature/README.md

 ## Summary of `[Jiménez et al., 2017]`

+This open-access paper gives some best practices in research software.

 These are the 4 recommendations:

 - Make source code publicly accessible from day one